caepa/news.caepa.org/collections/news/_posts/2019-09-05-last-call-for-proposals.md

 CAEPA 2019 Rendezvous conference will be Friday, October 11th and Saturday, October 12th at Aims Community College in Greeley.

+~~Proposals are due: August 15th, 2019~~

-Proposals are due: August 15th, 2019
+Proposals are due: September 15th, 2019

 We look forward to seeing what the brilliant educators in Colorado have to share!